dimi309/small3d-boilerplate/README.md

 ![mobile interface](mobile-interface.png)

-It has been published separately from small3d because it takes an opinionated approach on how to build small3d-based projects. small3d on the other hand can be used in many ways.
+The boilerplate has been published separately from small3d because it takes an opinionated approach on how to build small3d-based projects. small3d on the other hand can be used in many ways.
 For example, if you use the library itself without this boilerplate